 When you visit Priority Pass restaurants you get a certain dollar credit.
 A vast majority of Priority Pass restaurants offer you a $28 credit per person, while a couple of restaurants give you a $30 credit.
 You’ll want to check the restaurant you plan on visiting on the Priority Pass website to see the exact terms.

-Note that the credit is per person, so if you have a Priority Pass membership that allows guesting privileges, you can multiply the credit by how many guests you have.
+Note that the credit is per person, so if you have a Priority Pass membership that allows guesting privileges and offers credits at Priority Pass restaurants, you can multiply the credit by how many guests you have.

 Note that if you’re traveling alone you’re limited to the credit for one person, so it’s not like you can use multiple credits for yourself.